Jose Garcia Player Props: Reds vs. Pirates

 Jose Garcia At The Plate

-- Garcia has two doubles, a home run and five walks while hitting .234.
+- Garcia has two doubles, a home run and five walks while batting .224.

-- Garcia has picked up a hit in 10 games this year (62.5%), including one multi-hit game.
+- Garcia has had a base hit in 10 of 17 games this season, and multiple hits once.

-- Garcia has driven in a run in five games this year (31.3%), including two games with multiple runs batted in.
+- In six games this season (35.3%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven of 16 games so far this season.
+- He has scored a run in seven of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.